 Learn how to apply the principles of economics and business management to develop analytical tools and an effective understanding of food markets.
-In this program you'll gain a global perspective on food markets, including food policy and trade issues, managing risk in export markets, and the industrial structure of international food markets.
+In this cross-disciplinary program, you'll gain a global perspective on food policy and trade issues, managing risk in export markets, and the industrial structure of international food markets.

 - Campus: Vancouver

 - Faculty: Faculty of Land and Food Systems

 - Degree: Bachelor of Science in Food, Nutrition, and Health

 You can combine your studies with full-time, paid work at top local and international organizations.

 You can study intense specialization in a single field.

 A career in food market analysis is fast-paced and constantly evolving.
 It’ll challenge you to think on your feet as you identify promising new developments in the sector.
 In the Food Market Analysis program at UBC, you’ll explore the core courses of Food Science with enriched learning opportunities in economics, commerce, and food resource economics.
 You’ll develop forward-thinking analytical tools and a fluid understanding of the management and marketing of food.
 You’ll also obtain a broad socioeconomic perspective of issues in land and food, and the ability to apply this understanding to the forces at work in the industry.